 While poker was once considered the game of outlaws, it’s made its way into the mainstream in the last decade, largely thanks to internet poker and ESPN broadcasting tournaments and events.
 A game with friends includes competition, gambling, danger (it still harkens to its crusty origins), and always a good amount of food, drink, and laughter.
 Give each of your groomsmen a nice set of chips, learn how to play, and rotate who hosts your newly-instituted monthly poker nights.

 I can’t think of a better gift to bestow upon your groomsmen than an entire kit to help them start shaving like their grandpas.
-Our Art of Manliness box comes with a safety razor, mug, badger brush, and a puck of shaving soap.
-It also comes in a dang handsome wooden box.
+Get a kit that comes with a safety razor, mug, badger brush, and a puck of shaving soap.
 You could also consider getting them a straight razor.